GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 Norfolk, NE 68701

-History: The Missionary Benedictine Sisters, Norfolk, Nebraska, emigrated from Germany and settled in Nebraska, 1923.
-They established themselves in Norfolk, 1935, and have taught at St. Augustine Indian Mission school (Winnebago, Omaha), Winnebago, Nebraska, 1957-present.
+History: The Missionary Benedictine Sisters, Norfolk, Nebraska, emigrated from Germany and settled in Nebraska, 1923, and established themselves in Norfolk, 1935.
+They have self-identified with the postnominal initials, O.S.B.” and have taught at St. Augustine Indian Mission school (Winnebago, Omaha), Winnebago, Winnebago Reservation, Nebraska, 1957-present.

 Holdings of Catholic records about Native Americans: